Maximal real varieties from moduli constructions: Hilbert squares and Hilbert cubes

 Finally, for $X^{[3]}$, note that there is a natural surjection $\pi\colon X^{[2,3]}\to X^{[3]}$ by forgetting the length 2 subscheme.
 It is easy to see that $\pi$ is generically finite of degree $3$ (an odd number!).
 Proposition \ref{prop:SurjectionOddDegree} allows us to deduce the maximality of $X^{[3]}$ from that of $X^{[2,3]}$. \end{proof}

-\begin{rmk} Quite surprisingly, Kharlamov and R{\u{a}}sdeaconu \cite{Kharlamov-Rasdeaconu-HilbertSquare} recently observed that there exist maximal real surfaces $X$ with non-maximal Hilbert square $X^{[2]}$.
-In fact, they showed in \cite[Theorem 1.2]{Kharlamov-Rasdeaconu-HilbertSquare} that for a real surface $X$ with $b_1(X)=0$, $X^{[2]}$ is maximal if and only if $X(\R)$ is connected.
-In this way, they found many examples of maximal surfaces with non-maximal Hilbert square (e.g. K3 surfaces). \end{rmk}
+\begin{rmk}[Loss of maximality in Hilbert squares] It is quite surprising that Kharlamov and R{\u{a}}sdeaconu \cite{Kharlamov-Rasdeaconu-HilbertSquare} recently discovered the existence of maximal real surfaces with non-maximal Hilbert squares.
+In fact, they showed in \cite[Theorem 1.2]{Kharlamov-Rasdeaconu-HilbertSquare} that for a real surface $X$ with $H^1(X, \F2)=0$, its Hilbert square $X^{[2]}$ is maximal if and only if $X(\R)$ is connected.
+This finding led to the discovery of many examples of maximal surfaces with non-maximal Hilbert square, such as K3 surfaces.
+We will provide in Theorem \ref{thm:NonMaxHilbCubic4} a higher-dimensional counter-example: the Hilbert square of a maximal real cubic fourfold is \textit{never} maximal. \end{rmk}

+Although taking Hilbert square fails to preserve maximality in general, we provide an interesting example where Theorem \ref{thm:HilbertSquareCube} can be applied.
+More examples in the surface case can be found in Section \ref{sec:HilbertSchemes}. \begin{thm}[Cubic threefolds] Let $X$ be a smooth real cubic threefold.
+If $X$ is maximal, then $X^{[2]}$, $X^{[3]}$, $X^{[1,2]}$, $X^{[2,3]}$ are all maximal. \end{thm} \begin{proof} By Krasnov \cite{Krasnov-Cubic}, the maximality of $X$ implies that its Fano surface of lines $F:=F(X)$ is also maximal (see Proposition \ref{prop:Cubic3}).
+Applying the realization functors $H^*(-, \F2)$ and $H^*(-(\mathbb{R}), \F2)$ to the motivic Galkin--Shinder relation \cite{GalkinShinder} established in \cite[Corollary 18]{BelmansFuRaedschelders}, we obtain the following relations between the total $\F2$-Betti numbers of $X$, $F$ and $X^{[2]}$: